AbdulRahimShaikh1999/Clashfreetimetable/README.md

-# Clashfreetimetable
-Time table for school/colleges or universities for clash free arrangement of classes
+Time table application for schools and universities to use for no-overlap schedules